willh89/Trillo-Project/README.md

 The objective of this project was to build a responsive booking site to practice using Flexbox in CSS.
 This project helped me understand best practices of positioning, spacing, and alignment.

-SVG i(vectors) icons were also used throughout, as well as the BEM methodology, CSS variables, miscellaneous animations and a responsive design to ensure the site was accessible on all devices.
+SVG (vectors) icons were also used throughout, as well as the BEM methodology, CSS variables, miscellaneous animations and a responsive design ensuring the site is accessible on all devices.

 ### Requirements